 On current trends Australia will have far more renewable power five years in the future than it does in 2017.
 Much of this power will be available only when the wind blows or the light is bright (direct sunlight is not needed for solar PV power generation).

 There will be a strong need for peaking power to fill the gaps when the renewables are not generating sufficiently to fill the demand.
-(In the longer term energy storage, most economically pumped hydro, will fill much more of this need.)
+In the longer term energy storage, most likely pumped hydro or batteries, will fill much more of this need.
+(The cost of batteries is declining continually and steeply.)

 Diesel is easily and cheaply stored for long periods.
 Apart from the obvious and major disadvantage of pollution, diesel powered generators, that will only be needed a small percentage of the time, will be ideal for the needed rare peaking power in exceptionally high demand times in the short- to medium-term.
 South Australia is planning to use diesel generators to fill this need for peak demand in the summers of 2017/18 and 2018/19.